Positioning London as a social integration thought leader

 What we did

-We developed an approach that combined academic research, practitioner insights and global case studies that offered synergies with London.
+We developed an approach that combined academic research led by Loughborough University London, practitioner insights and global case studies that offered synergies with London.
 For each of the three elements, we analyzed our global network to identify: a) the most appropriate academic partners to contribute to the review; b) the best placed practitioners for semi-structured interviews, and; c) projects, programs and organizations from around the world whose work has relevance to London.
 We produced a comprehensive literature review to identify the most appropriate themes for the practitioner interviews.
 We were then able to unearth key insights on what was working, what wasn’t, why, how and who was successfully creating impact through sport in urban environments.

 Following a thorough analysis, we created five clear recommendations on how London should use and invest in sport to meet their objectives.
 We presented all findings to Matthew Ryder QC, Deputy Mayor for Social Integration, Social Mobility and Community Engagement.

-Mayor Khan launched Sport Unites, a program of investment for London.
+Mayor Khan launched Sport Unites in March 2018, a program comprised of key projects contributing to the Mayor’s long-term goal to make London the most active and socially-integrated city in the world.
+It funds and supports Londoners to use sport and physical activity to achieve positive social and health outcomes.
 Our strategy is the foundation for the program and we are currently working with City Hall to identify opportunities for London to develop relationships with other cities across the world who are using sport for social integration.
 These relationships will position London as a thought leader in this space, as well as offering opportunities to share best practice between cities.